If I had a house on the Mekong River

-My days were filled with coffees and lunches at cute small places, visiting temples, window shopping at designers/creators shops like, Birds Follow Spring, the very famous American Carol Cassidy and her textile house Lao textiles Carol Cassidy, visiting friends of my friends seeing more beautiful houses along the Mekong, drinking tea on the verandah…. and just being in the moment.
+My days were filled with coffees and lunches at cute small places, visiting temples, window shopping at designers shops like Birds Follow Spring, the very famous American Carol Cassidy and her textile house Lao textiles Carol Cassidy, visiting friends of friends, seeing more beautiful houses along the Mekong, drinking tea on the verandah and just being in the moment.

 Now my friends have moved to a new house and a new country, I will miss this pearl and I know my friends will too.